wdr-data/code4maus/docs/faq.md

 ## Change blocks translations

-1. Change translation
+1. Change translation in scratch-blocks/patch-translations
 German translations are found in this file:
 * scratch-blocks/msg/scratch_msgs.js *

-4. Change package.json
+4. Change package.json in scratch-blocks/patch-translations
 Then add +1 to the version of the package in the [package.json](package.json):
 `"version": "0.1.3`"`

-5. Commit
+5. Commit to scratch-blocks/patch-translations
 Git commit the changes.

 6. Release to npm